rackerlabs/rackspace-how-to/content/intro-to-databases/introduction-to-cassandra.md

 Apache Cassandra is an open source, key-value NoSQL database.
 Cassandra is high-performing and horizontally scalable.
 It also offers operational simplicity.

 Cassandra is fully distributed, with no single point of failure.
 Full distribution enables Cassandra to provide continuous availability.
 Cassandra uses a peer-to-peer distribution model that makes it easy to distribute data across multiple data centers and cloud availability zones.

+Cassandra uses a partitioner, or partitioning key, to determine how data is distributed across the nodes that make up a database cluster.
+A partitioner is a hashing mechanism that takes a table row's primary key, computes a numerical token for it, and assigns it to one of the nodes in a cluster.
+While Cassandra has multiple partitioners from which to choose, the default partitioner is one that randomizes data across a cluster and ensures an even distribution of all data.
+In addition, Cassandra automatically maintains the balance of data across a cluster even when existing nodes are removed or new nodes are added to a system.

+Cassandra is a good choice when you have a very large amount of data and consistency isn't a priority.

 ### Terminology and concepts